Game Changers: Moments that cause a significant shift in the way you currently think about something.

 So at the end of our trip, had we managed to find some game changers?
 Absolutely.
 We presumed it might be harder to go out and try to find them, but honestly, the welcome we had from people and the passion they displayed for their area, local produce and dishes was sensational.
 It all felt incredibly real, no one was trying too hard.
 It was enough to celebrate it for what it was.

-If you’re planning a trip to the U.S., I would definitely consider a stop off in the Midwest.
-Get stuck in and find out where the locals go.
-You’re guaranteed to have the best time.
+If you’re planning a trip to the U.S., I would definitely consider a stop off in the midwest.
+Find out where the locals go and you’re guaranteed to have the best time.

 More experiences nearby